alemart/speedy-vision/README.md

 The methods below can be chained together to create your own image processing pipelines.
 They all return the `SpeedyPipeline` instance they operate upon.

+Many pipeline operations accept an `option` parameter of type `PipelineOperationOptions`.
+This should be either an object or a function with no arguments that returns an object, that is, `object | () => object`.
+In the first case, all data related to the operation is set when the pipeline is instantiated.
+In the latter, the data may change in time, allowing you to regulate the parameters.

 ##### Generic

 ###### .concat